neelkamath/js-mixins/README.md

 ## Usage

-1. Open `index.html` in a browser to see the UI demo which uses the `Object.assign()` technique to implement mixins.
+- Open `object-assign.html` in a browser to see the UI demo which uses the `Object.assign()` technique to implement mixins.
-1. Run `node multiple_inheritance.js` to see the printers demo which uses multiple inheritance to implement mixins.
+- Open `multiple-inheritance.html` to see the printers demo which uses multiple inheritance to implement mixins.